 - Melt butter in a large pot or dutch oven over medium heat.

-- Add the mushrooms, chicken broth, water, spinach and Parmesan rind, cover, and bring to a boil.
+- Add the mushrooms, chicken broth, water, spinach, Parmesan rind, and seasonings, cover, and bring to a boil.
 Reduce heat to medium low and continue to cook for 15 minutes or until mushrooms are softened.
-Add the tortellini and cook for 3-4 minutes.
+Add the tortellini and cook for 3-4 minutes or until tender.
 Serve immediately.

 Adapted from Skinny Taste